 Syntax Description vlan-id Specify the VLAN to be used for voice traffic.
 The range is 1 to 4094.
-By default, the IP phone forwards the voice traffic with an IEEE 802.1Q priority of 5. dot1pConfigure the telephone to use IEEE 802.1p priority tagging and uses VLAN 0 native VLAN).
-By default, the Cisco IP phone forwards the voice traffic with ar IEEE 802.1p priority of 5. none Do not instruct the IP telephone about the voice VLAN.
+By default, the IP phone forwards the voice traffic with an IEEE 802.1Q priority of 5. dot1p Configure the telephone to use IEEE 802.1p priority tagging and uses VLAN 0 (the native VLAN).
+By default, the Cisco IP phone forwards the voice traffic with an IEEE 802.1p priority of 5. none Do not instruct the IP telephone about the voice VLAN.
 The telephone uses the configuration from the telephone key pad. untagged Configure the telephone to send untagged voice traffic.
 This is the default for the telephone.
-Defaults The switch d efault is not to automatically configure the telephone (none) Donand The switch default is not to automatically configure the telephone (none).
-The telephone default is not to tag frames.
-Command Modes Interface configuration Command History Delesse Release Modification Command mistory Kelease Modification Kelease 12.2(40)EX2 12.2(40)EX2 12.2(40)EX2 You should c You must ena 2 This command was introduced. configure voice VLAN on Layer 2 access ports. able Cisco Discovery Protocol (CDP) on the switchport connected to the Cisco IP phone for 12.2(40)EX2 You should c You must ena the switch to interface.
+Defaults The switch d efault is not to automatically configure the telephone (none).
+Donand e default is not to tag frames.
+Command Modes Interface con figuration Command History Delesse Command mistory Release Modification Kelease 12.2(40)EX2 12.2(40)EX2 12.2(40)EX2 You should c You must ena 2 This command was introduced. configure voice VLAN on Layer 2 access ports. able Cisco Discovery Protocol (CDP) on the switchport connected to the Cisco IP phone for You should c You must ena the switch to interface.
 Before you e by entering t 2 This command was introduced.
 You should c You must ena the switch to interface.
 Before you e by entering the entering the p 2 This command was introduced. configure voice VLAN on Layer 2 access ports. able Cisco Discovery Protocol (CDP) on the switchport connected to the Cisco IP phone for send configuration information to the phone.
 CDP is enabled by default globally and on the nable voice VLAN, we recommend that you enable quality of service (QoS) on the switch he mls qos global configuration command and configure the port trust state to trust by Usage Guidelines 12.2(40)EX2 You should c You must ena the switch to interface.
 Before you e by entering the entering the When you en the specified 2 This command was introduced. configure voice VLAN on Layer 2 access ports. able Cisco Discovery Protocol (CDP) on the switchport connected to the Cisco IP phone for send configuration information to the phone.
 CDP is enabled by default globally and on the nable voice VLAN, we recommend that you enable quality of service (QoS) on the switch he mls qos global configuration command and configure the port trust state to trust by mls qos trust cos interface configuration command. atter a VLAN ID, the IP phone forwards voice traffic in IEEE 802.1Q frames, tagged with handles priority traffic received on its incoming port.